 - Fanservice: Naomi Watts spends much of the film half-naked.

 - For Want of a Nail: Caterine Vauban, former protege of the Jaffes that turned away from their positive philosophy due to some unnamed incident in the past.
 Albert eventually figures out this applies both ways: the Jaffes also went too optimistic due to this split.
 This ends up working out nicely since they appear to be in league.

 - Freudian Slippery Slope: It's not quality, it's quantity!

-- Heart Symbol: The actual title is I ♥ Huckabees
+- Heart Symbol: It's in the title I ♥ Huckabees, and it's the slogan of the Huckabees company.

 - Heterosexual Life-Partners: To help with "the process," Vivian and Bernard assign an "Other": another client of theirs to help ease and empathize with the process.
 Albert's is firefighter Tommy Corn.

 - Imagine Spot: The relaxation technique Bernard tries to teach Albert.
 It's not always relaxing, though.